wilsonj806/maze-robot-documentation/README.md

     - i.e if you show pieces of code, style them to be like Markdown code blocks
 - Try integrating Sass into the workflow
 - Use `@import` to import fonts into the CSS/ SCSS file instead of doing an html link
+- Don't set any element's height unless it's a physical object and unless it's the nav

 ## Requirements Overview